 Born in 1907 in Fayette, Mississippi, Lee moved to Memphis after graduating from high school.
 She worked as a florist and dressmaker until World War II.
 She was among the first to enlist in the Women’s Army Auxiliary Corps.
 Within a year of her enlistment, President Roosevelt signed legislation that dropped the “auxiliary” status and the Women’s Army Corps became part of the U.S. Army.
 She received many awards and citations for her outstanding work in the Army.

 After her service, she returned to Memphis and earned her degree in education from LeMoyne.
-She worked as a caseworker for the Department of Human Services.
-Later in her career, she took on an assignment to work with nursing home residents.
+She worked as a caseworker for the Department of Human Services, and was later assigned to work with nursing home residents.

 Lee died in 2003, at the age of 95.